jrc13245/simpleAuras/README.md

 - [e] / Export: Exports only the current aura into a text string.
 - Delete: Deletes the aura after confirmation.

 \* = For these functions to work on targets SuperWoW is REQUIRED!
+Also only shows your own AuraDurations.

 ## SuperWoW Features